 According to the story of the Orkneyinga Saga, Håkon was a fierce and aggressive warrior, while Magnus (most famously at a bloody battle in the Menai Straits led by King Magnus Barelegs, for example) refused to fight and stood aside chanting psalms.
 An angry and jealous Håkon plotted against the popular, mild mannered and pacific Magnus, and eventually had him killed.

-Following his death miracles attributed to Magnus’ intervention grew rapidly.
-Though he was not strictly a marty (because Håkon also claimed to be a Christian) stories about the dead earl developed at such a pace that Magnus’ nephew Rognvald had the great Cathedral at Kirkwall built in his honour and as a shelter for his remains.
+Following his death, miracles attributed to Magnus’ intervention grew rapidly.
+Though he was not strictly a martyr (because Håkon also claimed to be a Christian), stories about the dead earl developed at such a pace that Magnus’ nephew Rognvald had the great Cathedral at Kirkwall built in his honour and as a shelter for his remains.

 The sagas depicted Magnus as a noble-looking, strong, tall man.
 Excavation at the Cathedral in Kirkwall in 1926 unearthed a man of about five feet seven with a small skull capacity.

 Veneration of St. Magnus has focused on his pacifistic qualities and the humility and bravery of his death.
 Magnus saw no heroism in senseless killing.
 He stands out as a counter-cultural figure against a background of violence and warfare throughout northern Europe.
 For this reason at least, St. Magnus has had an honoured place in the story of Christianity of Orkney and Shetland, and he remains an example in our own age.

 As a congregation of the Scottish Episcopal Church, in the Diocese of Aberdeen and Orkney, St. Magnus is in full communion with all of the other churches of the Anglican Communion throughout the world.